vah7id/spotify-dj/README.md

 > The goal of this application is to find create a 2 deck player Spotify DJ set.
 You need to be able to “mix” two tracks, by keeping two separate playlists.
 Use the Spotify Web API to do this: https://developer.spotify.com/web-api/ It supports cross-origin requests.

 I provided two micro services applications to handle back-end and front-end of this project.
-Back-end is just and express simple app due access and connect to spotify API's and assets.
+Back-end is just an express simple node.js app due access and connect to spotify API's and assets.